jaeyow/fullstack-developer/_posts/2019-09-20-website-performance-series-part-3.md

 - [User Centric Performance Metrics](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics)
 - [The Cost of JavaScript 2019](https://v8.dev/blog/cost-of-javascript-2019/)

-> **Bonus Tip - Import Cost VSCode Extension** - This extension will display inline in the editor the size of the imported package.
+> **Bonus Tip - Import Cost VSCode Extension** - This VSCode extension will display inline in the editor the size of the imported package.
 Another tool that will be an asset to the gun JS developer.
 > <figure>
 	<a href="https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost"><img src="../images/website-performance-series/import-cost-extension.gif"></a><figcaption>Import Cost VS Code Extension</figcaption>
 > </figure>